Las Vegas • Nevada USA

 The majority of visitors stay for the weekend.
 As such, room rates can seem ridiculously cheap from Sunday-Thursday night but zoom upwards on weekends.
 Travelers can plan a trip to their advantage: by staying, say, Sunday through Thursday, one can not only save a bundle on hotel rates, but also take advantage of package deals that may include a show, meals, and gambling coupons.

-Be aware that many amenities that are included for free in other cities may be quite expensive in Las Vegas; most hotels charge for use of the fitness center, local calls and wireless internet.
+Be aware that many amenities that are included for free in other cities may be quite expensive in Las Vegas; most hotels charge for use of the fitness centre, local calls and wireless internet.
 Some hotels charge daily resort fees to cover these charges and are compulsory to be paid upon check-in and are subject to local tax, this may appear as a hidden fee, but be prepared to pay.